Staub Cast-Iron Mussel Pot

 - Specially formulated black matte interior enamel contains traces of quartz, giving it additional heat resistance.

-- Smooth enameled base compatible with all cooktops, including induction.
+- Smooth enameled base compatible with all cooktops, including induction; not recommended for glass stove tops.

 - Shell-shaped pot has a built-in strainer that makes it easy to spoon up the flavorful broth, plus a rack for holding discarded shells.